Last year, when my husband was looking for a job, I asked him if we ought to pull our toddler Sam out of daycare for a while.

 It’s not worth it.
 And it’s time to get our sanity back.

 Thinking Like a Dad turns out to be pretty easy.
 Basically, whenever I start falling down a trap of self-doubt and paranoia about a parenting decision, I stop myself and consider the situation from the viewpoint of my husband.

-Whenever I start falling prey to self-doubt, I stop myself and consider the situation from the viewpoint of my husband.
 One seasonal case in point: It’s that time of year where parents debate for hours upon hours on social media about sunblock.
 A mom (always a mom) will post a listicle from some unknown news source about which sunblocks are the worst, which are the best, and which will burn off your child’s skin upon application.
 This last category is probably what you have in your diaper bag.

 Then everyone else in the comments section has a panic attack, contemplating how the copious amounts of Banana Boat they just smeared on their babies’ cheeks is actively full of cancer-causing chemicals.
 At this point, some random mom in the comments will invariably try to sell someone some sunscreen that costs $32 for 4 ounces from the weird multi-level marketing scheme she belongs to, and everyone else goes for it because, well, we’ve lost our minds.

 So instead of falling down the rabbit hole, now I just ask myself: Would a dad freak out and worry about all the various kinds of sunscreens?
 No. He would commend himself for just remembering to apply some.